MicrosoftDocs/nav-content/dynamics-nav-app/production-planning-with-without-locations.md

 ---
-    title: Planning With or Without Locations | Microsoft Docs
+    title: Planning With or Without Locations
     description: Planning with or without location codes on demand lines is important to understand.